Size matters, but not in the way you might think.

-At Emporion Gems, we organize our premium Uruguay amethyst crystals by weight to help you find the perfect size for your space.
-Size directly influences placement options, design impact, and price.
-Here's how to evaluate each category:
+At Emporion Gems, we organize our premium Uruguay amethyst crystals by weight so you can find the right fit for your space.
+Here is how each category performs:

 Hand-size amethyst clusters work beautifully on bookshelves, nightstands, desks, and console tables.
-They offer crystalline detail without dominating a space.
-Ideal for layered styling or introducing natural texture into compact rooms, these pieces provide an accessible entry point for collectors building a curated home.
+They offer crystalline detail without dominating a space, and provide an accessible entry point for collectors building a curated home.

 Best for: Bedrooms, home offices, powder rooms, styled shelving, intimate spaces.

 Medium-sized amethyst clusters command attention without requiring dedicated floor space.
-These pieces anchor side tables, credenzas, and mantels.
-They're large enough to serve as focal points but versatile enough to integrate into existing decor schemes.
+They anchor side tables, credenzas, and mantels, large enough to serve as focal points but versatile enough to integrate into existing decor schemes.

 Best for: Living rooms, dining room sideboards, entryway consoles, master bedrooms.